 USCG Casualties: None

-The U-853, by this time patrolling off of Rhode Island, probably did not receive Dönitz's order or, less likely, deliberately chose to ignore it.
+U-853, by this time patrolling off of Rhode Island, probably did not receive Dönitz's order or, less likely, deliberately chose to ignore it.
 The following day, 5 May 1945, the U-boat located, tracked, and torpedoed the steamer S.S.
 Black Point off Narragansett Bay.
-The Black Point sank, taking 11 of her crew with her.
+Black Point sank, taking 11 of her crew with her.
 A passing vessel sighted the U-853 and reported to the authorities.
 With the sinking of the Black Point and the U-boat sighting in hand, the Navy quickly organized an ad-hoc "hunter-killer" group from readily available escorts.
-These were the destroyer USS Ericsson, destroyer escorts Atherton and the Amick, with the commanding officer of Ericsson taking overall command.
+These were the destroyer USS Ericsson along with destroyer escorts Atherton and Amick.
 The Coast Guard-manned frigate Moberly was also assigned to the group.

 "Scratch another U-boat."; no date; CG Photo No. 2451; photographer unknown.

-Crewman paint an "authorized" U-boat silhouette aboard Moberly for receiving credit for the destruction of the U-853.
+Crewman paint an "authorized" U-boat silhouette aboard Moberly for receiving credit for assisting in the destruction of U-853.